foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 The most interesting options for toolchain users might be:

 * Selection of the default target CPU model.
-To change it go to `Target options -> Emit assembly for CPU` and specify one of the possible values for GCC's `-mcpu` option, see <https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/wiki/Understanding-GCC-mcpu-option> for the reference.
+To change it go to `Target options -> Emit assembly for CPU` and specify one of the possible values for GCC's `-mcpu` option (refer to [documentation](https://foss-for-synopsys-dwc-arc-processors.github.io/documentation/2024.06/toolchain/target-options/) for details).
 * Selection of ARC64 processors.
 For that go to `Target options -> Bitness` and select `64-bit`.
 * `CFLAGS` to be used for compilation of libraries for the target.
 Those might be set in `Target options -> Target CFLAGS`.

 ## Building a toolchain with Crosstool-NG